Tel: 08 8981 1984

 Kirsty Howey has over 15 years of experience in environmental law, research and practice in the Northern Territory.
 She was a native title, land rights and environmental lawyer for over a decade, including acting as instructing solicitor for traditional owners in landmark legal proceedings challenging the approvals of McArthur River Mine.
 She has a PhD from the University of Sydney investigating the intersection between Indigenous institutions, the environment, the state and development in northern Australia, and has published widely in these areas.
 She was a board member of the Environmental Defenders’ Office (NT) from 2013 to 2019, including three terms as Chair.
 She is an adjunct research fellow at the Northern Institute at Charles Darwin University, and on the editorial board of the Australian Environment Review.

-Jodie knows that facilitating Climate Conversations is the best way she can help shift the conversation on Climate Change and build a groundswell of support for effective climate action.
-When she's not chipping away at this project you'll find her soaking up the beautiful Darwin coastline, fossicking for a hand-made, recycled treasure or playing in the garden at home.
+Jodie knows that facilitating Climate Conversations is the best way she can help shift the conversation on climate change and build a groundswell of support for effective climate action in the Territory.
+When she's not busy on this project you'll find her soaking up the beautiful wild spaces of Darwin, fossicking for a hand-made, recycled treasure somewhere or playing in her garden at home.

-Jess is a Law, Arts and Language graduate from the University of Adelaide and was admitted to practice in South Australia in 2020.
+Jess is a Law, Arts and Language graduate from the University of Adelaide and was admitted to practice law in South Australia and the High Court in 2020.

-Most recently she worked with MPS Law and assisted a range of claim groups and Registered Native Title Body Corporates from SA and the NT with progressing their native title claims and corporate governance.
+Most recently she practised as a Graduate Lawyer at MPS Law where she assisted claim groups and Registered Native Title Body Corporates from SA and NT with progressing their native title claims and corporate governance.